Battle of the Overpass

 As one of the most famous events in the history of the American labor movement, the “Battle of the Overpass” set in motion a series of efforts that resulted in a crippling strike at the Rouge Plant and final recognition of the UAW by Ford Motor Company in 1941.
 It also cemented Walter Reuther’s importance within the UAW and paved the way for his pivotal years as president.

-Additional information on the “Battle of the Overpass” can be found in these collections:
+In addition to the collections highlighted above, information about the “Battle of the Overpass” can be found in the following:

-Kristen Chinery is the Librarian for the Walter P. Reuther Library.
+Kristen Chinery is the Reference Archivist for the Walter P. Reuther Library.